-12. Ph.D.
+9. Ph.D.
 Student Teaching Requirement

 - Every Ph.D. student is required to serve as a Teaching Assistant for a Food Science assigned course.
 Students who TA any other course will still have to fulfill the Food Science assigned course requirement. - This requirement enables students to obtain experience as a Teaching Assistant for a Food Science course for one semester.
-During this period, the department will provide 1⁄4 time teaching assistantship and the Major Professor will pay 1⁄4 time research assistantship. - 3.
-General duties include laboratory teaching, grading exams and term papers, and preparing for laboratory experiments (see Appendix 7) and may also involve some classroom teaching.
-However, Teaching assistants are required to follow the course instructor's guidelines for specific tasks to be completed for the course.

-- 4. During their first semester of study, Ph.D. students should fill out the details for TA assignment (see Appendix 7) and submit it to the Graduate Coordinator.
+During this period, the department will provide 1⁄4 time teaching assistantship and the Major Professor will pay 1⁄4 time research assistantship (unless your fellowship precludes this arrangement). - General duties include laboratory teaching, grading exams and term papers, and preparing for laboratory experiments and may also involve some classroom teaching.
+Teaching Assistant Guidelines are further discussed in Appendix 5.
+However, Teaching assistants are required to follow the course instructor's guidelines for specific tasks to be completed for the course. - 4.
+During their first semester of study, Ph.D. students should fill out the details for TA assignment (see Appendix 5) and submit it to the Graduate Coordinator.
 After consideration of the student's major area of research, and consultation with the Major Professor and the course instructor, the Graduate Committee will make the teaching assignment for the Fall and Spring semesters of the academic year and announce it in early Summer. - 5.
-During the semester serving as a Teaching Assistant, the student must register for FS 69700.
+During the semester serving as a Teaching Assistant, the student must register for FS 69700 (do not enroll in subsequent semesters if serving as a teaching assistant).
 The student is required to attend a week-long T.A.
 Orientation session the week before Fall classes start.
 See the Graduate Program Coordinator for details. - 6.
-The Graduate Chair will assign "Pass" or "Fail" grade with input from the course instructor who completes the T.A.
-Evaluation form, and students in the class in which the Teaching Assistant serves. - 7.
 If English is NOT the student's first language, the student must take the Oral English Proficiency Test (OEPT).
 If a student does not meet the required score for certification, $\ge 50$ , the preferred option for students who score 40 or 45 is for the student to be enrolled in ENGL 62000, "Classroom Communication for International Teaching Assistants".
 A student scoring a 45 may be placed in an instructional position provided they are concurrently enrolled in ENGL 62000 along with the teaching assignment.
 This is true for M.S. and Ph.D. students.
 This requirement may also be fulfilled by passing either the OEPT screening test, ENGL 62000, score $a \ge 8$ on the IELTS exam (effective Fall 2011), or score $a \ge 27$ on the speaking portion of the TOEFL iBT.
 Contact the Graduate Program Coordinator in the first semester of study to register for the OEPT.
 For additional information visit www.purdue.edu/oepp.
-Complete the OEPP Status Form (see Appendix 7) and return it to the Graduate Program Coordinator. - 8.
-In preparation for serving as a teaching assistant, it is required for you to attend an orientation program for incoming teaching assistants at Purdue. - 9.
-At the end of the teaching semester, complete a T.A. experience evaluation form and submit it to the Graduate Program Coordinator.
-Also, the course instructor will complete a T.A. evaluation form and submit it to the Graduate Program Coordinator.
-The T.A. will also be evaluated by the students in the class.
-If the report is negative, the Graduate Committee may require that you fulfill the teaching obligations in some other manner. - 10.
-The rubrics used for evaluating the student's performance are given in Part V.
+Complete the OEPP Status Form (see Appendix 5) and return it to the Graduate Program Coordinator. - 7.
+In preparation for serving as a teaching assistant, it is required for you to attend an orientation program for incoming teaching assistants at Purdue. - 8.
+At the end of the teaching semester, complete a Teaching Assistant Experience Evaluation Form (see Appendix 5) and submit it to the Graduate Program Coordinator.
+This form is an opportunity to share your experiences during the course operations with the graduate committee and graduate program coordinator, although students are welcome to notify the graduate program coordinator of any concerns related to the course at any time during the semester.